dankenigsberg/ocp-virt-cpu-model/README.md

 Dan Kenigsberg <danken@redhat.com>

 ## Testing
 Next to none.
+The script provides nothing but a seemingly reasonable heuristics.
 Please use with great care!
+Your mileage may vary much.